leviqsupernova/vladyslav-levytskyi-traffbraza-test-task/README.md

 While the testing was carried out based on the scarce instructions provided, especially for the browser app wrappers, in a real-world scenario, multiple clarifications would be inquired prior to starting tests.

-The templates and granularity were adjusted to fit he context - simple exploratory test reports without formal steps to reproduce, actual, and expected results.
+The templates and granularity were adjusted to fit the context - simple exploratory test reports without formal steps to reproduce, actual, and expected results.

 The websites tests were too extensive for a more granular test table, so a summary was chosen to outline the actions performed.